tsherif/tesseract-explorer/README.md

 - **Rotate**: Rotate the tesseract along any of the 6 planes formed by pairs of axes in 4D space.
 The first 3 rotations include the W-axis, and thus will affect the projection more directly.

+- **Autorotate**: Animate rotation of the tesseract along any of the 6 planes formed by pairs of axes in 4D space.

 - **Scale**: Scale the tesseract along any of the 4 axes in 4D space.
 Scaling shows a sweep across the 4D hypervolume (in the same way scaling a 3D cube along one axis shows the sweep across its internal 3D volume).

 - **Cell Visibility**: Hide or show individual cells.
 This can make it easier to follow certain transformations.